fmedery/apt2discord/README.md

 git push origin v1.x.x
 ```
 This triggers GitHub Actions to:
-- Build x86_64 and ARM64 binaries
+- Build AMD64 and ARM64 binaries
 - Create release with binaries
 - Generate release notes

 ### Error Handling
-- Script uses WARNING level logging
+- Application logs errors to stderr
-- Only errors and warnings are logged
+- Use cron's redirection to manage output
-- Check system logs (`/var/log/syslog` or `/var/log/messages`) for issues
+- Check system logs for issues

 ## Contributing
 1. Fork the repository